tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 (If the welcome screen is shown, click Next.)

-Enter in each server’s name that will be part of the cluster.
+Enter in each server's name that will be part of the cluster.
 Click Add after typing in the server name or utilize the Browse button to search the domain for registered server names.

 [<img class="size-full wp-image-2693 aligncenter" src="/wp-content/uploads/2014/06/ag6.png" alt="ag6" width="624" height="374" srcset="/wp-content/uploads/2014/06/ag6.png 624w, /wp-content/uploads/2014/06/ag6-300x179.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][6]